Peak District

+A 2021 report states that "the Park's own population numbers around 40,000 and supports an estimated 18,000 jobs, predominantly through farming, manufacturing and, inevitably, tourism".

+The area has been inhabited since the Mesolithic era; it was largely used for agricultural purposes until mining arose in the Middle Ages.
+During the Industrial Revolution, several cotton mills were constructed in the area's valleys by Richard Arkwright.
+As mining declined, quarrying grew.
+Tourism came with the railways, spurred by the landscape, spa towns and Castleton's show caves.

+Toponymy

+The upland area of the Peak District, centred around Derbyshire, has historically been known as Peakland and The Peak.
+The Anglo-Saxon Chronicle of 924 AD recorded the region's name as Peaclond (meaning hill country in Old English), home of the Pecsaetan tribe.
+From the Renaissance, prominent authors (such as Thomas Hobbes, Daniel Defoe, Samuel Pepys and Charles Cotton) referred to the area as just The Peak.

 Geography

 The Peak District forms the southern extremity of the Pennines.
 Much of it is upland above 1000 ft, its highest point being Kinder Scout at 2087 ft.
-Despite its name, the landscape has fewer sharp peaks than rounded hills, plateaux, valleys, limestone gorges and gritstone escarpments (the "edges").
+Despite its name, the landscape has fewer sharp peaks than rounded hills, plateaus, valleys, limestone gorges and gritstone escarpments (the "edges").
 The mostly rural area is surrounded by conurbations and large urban areas, including Manchester, Huddersfield, Sheffield, Derby and Stoke-on-Trent.

 The national park has formal boundaries.
 It covers most of the Dark Peak and White Peak, but the wider Peak District is less well defined.
 The Dark Peak is largely uninhabited moorland and gritstone escarpments in the northern Peak District and its eastern and western margins.
 It encloses the central and southern White Peak, which is where most settlements, farmland and limestone gorges are found.
 Three of Natural England's National Character Areas (NCAs) cover parts of it.
 The Dark Peak NCA includes the northern and eastern parts of the Dark Peak and the White Peak NCA most of the White Peak.
 The western margins of the Dark Peak are in the South West Peak NCA, where farmland and pastured valleys are found with gritstone edges and moorland.
-Outside the park, the wider Peak District often includes the area approximately between Disley and Sterndale Moor, encompassing Buxton and the Peak Dale corridor.
-It may also include some of the outer fringes and foothills, such as the Churnet and lower Derwent Valleys.
-The region is mostly surrounded by lowlands with gritstone moorlands of the South Pennines to the north, separated approximately by the Tame Valley, Standedge and Holme Valley.